 We know opening a wooden box can be challenging.
 Head over to http://www.mancrates.com/help for a detailed and thorough breakdown of the recommended process.
-After you've checked that page out, head on back over here and we'll walk you through it.
+If that page doesn't inspire you to achieve success, head on back over here and we'll walk you through it step-by-step.

 Tips on opening your crate:

 Congratulations on receiving a Man Crate.
 If you’re reading this, you’re probably anxious to get inside of the wooden box that is most-likely sitting in front of you just begging to be pried open.
 Following the steps listed below will ensure your speedy success in completing your crate-opening mission.

 First gather everything you’ll need, your crate, your Man Crates prybar, a hammer (optional), and all the strength and courage you can muster.

 Note: our crates come in many shapes and sizes.
 For demonstration purposes we’ve used a cube shaped crate, but the basic anatomy and structure of all of our crates are the same.

 Start with your crate “right-side-up”.
 In the above picture the crate is “right-side-up”.
 With the lid facing the ceiling.
 You can tell you’re looking at the lid because it’s the only side of the box with a logo that’s opposite a flat thin panel with no logo (on the bottom of the crate).

 Be sure you’ve got the crate on a sturdy surface, away from electronics and energy drinks.
 It’s important that you’ve put enough space between you and your valuables to get in some hard work.
 Hey, we never promised that this would be easy.
 Perhaps you’d prefer some “frustration free packaging”?
 Not today.